-Gaya Sa Pelikula is coming
+Gaya Sa Pelikula is more than a BL series

 During the presscon held on September 23, the cast and crew kept uttering one line: “It’s time to take back our stories.”
 You see, on and off screen, Gaya Sa Pelikula is supported, conceptualized, produced and starred in by members of the LGBTQIA+ community.
 And if that isn’t some solid representation, we don’t know what is.

 The series introduces us to Vlad (Ian Pangilinan) and Karl (Paolo Pangilinan), two neighbors who are forced to live together to avoid and/or solve their individual problems.
 Saying what happens after the two agree to cohabit would be a spoiler—so let’s just say this: lip-locking, arguments, realizations and relatability.